 - Grand Hotel Villa Serbelloni is one of the oldest and most elegant hotels of Lake Como and the only 5-star luxury hotel in Bellagio.
 This hotel has an amazing location by the lake and beautiful gardens that you can visit even if you’re not staying here.
 It’s a place loved by the rich and the famous.
 Rumour has it that Robert De Niro is a frequent guest here.
 Prices for a double room at this hotel start from 500-600 EUR/night.

 - Hotel Belvedere Bellagio is located on the hill and offers incredible views over the whole area, but is within a short walk to town.
 It’s a really nice hotel with spacious rooms and amazing facilities like heated swimming pool, sauna, and heated jacuzzis in some rooms.
 Guests recommend booking a room with a view of the lake.

 - Hotel Metropole Bellagio.
 This recently restored 3-star hotel is the only hotel directly on Lake Como in Bellagio and is a bit more budget-friendly among the best hotels of Bellagio (double room prices starting at around 180-200 EUR per night).
 If you decide to stay here, you can be sure to have a room with a view since all rooms have views of the lake (some have side views).
 Featuring an award-winning restaurant with fantastic views of Lake Como and a private rooftop terrace, this is a popular mid-range option in Bellagio.

 - Hotel Du Lac is a charming small 3-star hotel located in the lower part of Bellagio, close to the lake, the shops, and the restaurants.
-Location is excellent and travellers are raving about this mid-budget accommodation in Bellagio.
+Location is excellent and travelers are raving about this mid-budget accommodation in Bellagio.
 Some of our readers and followers have repeatedly recommended this hotel as well.